 It is quite easy to start selling your photos on Shutterstock.
 In fact, the whole procedure might take you only few minutes if you know what to do.
 Here are the steps:

 - Submit your photo for review

 This blog post covers photo upload and submission process and we assume you are already a contributor on Shutterstock.
 If not, go to registration page and complete the process.
-You can check Shutterstock video guide that might help you with the registration.
+You can check Shutterstock registration guide that might help you with the registration.